Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper described how All-encompassing Learned Task-wise metrics~\cite{francis2023principles} can be learned following a data-driven approach in the context of social robot navigation.
-The experimental results support the idea that the approach is feasible; the quantitative results achieve MSE and MAE of $0.0477$ and $0.162$, respectively.
+The experimental results support the idea that the approach is feasible and that the SN26 metric correlates with raters' scores better than common analytic metrics.
+The quantitative results achieve MSE and MAE of $0.0457$ and $0.160$, respectively.
 The qualitative results show that the learned metric is sensitive to both the content of the scenarios and the context of the tasks.

 The authors acknowledge these results could be enhanced with additional data and architectural improvements, which points to the need for further research in this area.
 More sophisticated architectures were not satisfactory in our experiments, arguably due to the size of the dataset.